joschi127/tugger-stack-lamp/README.md

     docker ps

+To show the latest container, no matter if running or stopped:

+    docker ps -l

 To show all containers, including stopped containers: (add `-s` to show the size)

     docker ps -a

-To show the processes in a running counteiner you can use:
+To show the processes in a running container you can use:

     docker top my_project_name